 Create or make use of the business’s social media accounts leading up to your big event.
 Share updates of your remodeling projects, tease giveaways, and offer reopening day coupons for people who like and share your page.

 Be sure that every photo, video, and message you share does something more than inform your audience.
 Try to build suspense and excitement over what’s to come.
-A few ideas for killer social media posts include:
+Here are a few ideas for killer social media posts:

-- Sharing photos of local tastemakers and influencers sampling (and loving!) your products
+- Share photos of local tastemakers and influencers sampling (and loving!) your products.

-- Allowing your social media followers to select your next giveaway (from a set of pre-selected options)
+- Allow your social media followers to select your next giveaway (from a set of pre-selected options).

-- Offering fun, engaging, and easy-to-enter contests with unique prizes, such as personalized shopping experiences, a VIP parking spot for your reopening day event, or a basket of samples delivered to your customer’s place of work
+- Offer fun, engaging, and easy-to-enter contests with unique prizes.
+These could include personalized shopping experiences, a VIP parking spot for your reopening day event, or a basket of samples delivered to a customer’s place of work.

 Strategy 7: Invite key people in your community to attend your grand reopening

 Ask several well-known people in your area to attend your reopening day event.
-Many political figures (including the mayor, city council members, and political candidates), art icons, and others may show an interest in attending, especially if you can offer some of the following incentives:
+Many political figures (including the mayor, city council members, and political candidates), art icons, and others may show an interest.
+This is often the case when you can offer some of the following incentives:

-- The opportunity to be photographed cutting the ribbon to your newly owned business
+- An opportunity to be photographed cutting the ribbon to your newly owned business

-- The opportunity to be part of an event that’s giving a portion of its proceeds to a popular charitable organization—and, more so, to be the person who delivers an oversized check to that organization
+- An opportunity to be part of an event giving part of its proceeds to a popular charitable organization—and, more so, to be the person who delivers an oversized check to it

-- The opportunity to connect with and speak to a large audience
+- The chance to connect with and speak to a large audience

-- The opportunity to feature or sell artwork, play a gig, or demonstrate a talent in front of an audience
+- An opportunity to feature or sell artwork, play a gig, or demonstrate a talent in front of an audience

-After confirming their attendance, promote the news on your social media platforms and with local media outlets who may send reporters, photographers, or videographers to cover your event.
-Representatives from newspapers, television stations, and radio stations will want a few weeks of notice to plan to attend your event, and most appreciate a reminder several days before it occurs.
+After confirming their attendance, promote the news on your social media platforms.
+You could also reach out to local media outlets that may send reporters, photographers, or videographers to cover your event.
+Representatives from newspapers, television stations, and radio stations will want a few weeks of notice to plan to attend your event.
+Most will also appreciate a reminder several days before it occurs.

 Strategy 8: Build a buzz with your neighbors

-Any steps you take to join forces with the owners around you can pay off in big ways, especially if those businesses have a great reputation in your neighborhood.
-Demonstrate that you will be a good, considerate, and generous neighbor, and many will reciprocate.
+Any steps you take to join forces with the owners around you can pay off in big ways.
+This is especially true if those businesses have a great reputation in your neighborhood.
+Demonstrate that you'll be a good, considerate, and generous neighbor, and many will reciprocate.

 Strategy 9: Put your friends and family to work

 Ask your friends and family members to help you hype your business.
-In addition to asking them to show up on your reopening day, encourage them to share your social media pages and tell others about your new business.
-You may consider handing some of them a stack of coupons to share with their family members and groups of friends.
-Be sure to reward them with discounts or free merchandise for showing support for your business.
+Beyond asking them to show up on your reopening day, encourage them to share your social media pages and tell others about your new business.
+You might also hand some of them a stack of coupons to share with their network.
+Be sure to reward them with discounts or free gear for showing support for your business.

 Strategy 10: Advertise

 You can get great exposure for your business through paid advertisements on social media platforms, too.
 Be strategic about where you advertise.
-Many new owners see great results from focusing their ad efforts on Facebook and Nextdoor, but you should consider other platforms your audience is likely to use as well.
+Many new owners see great results by focusing their ad efforts on Facebook and Nextdoor.
+But, of course, you should consider the other platforms your audience is likely to use, too.

-Ad space is finite, meaning you have a limited amount of time or space to share your message.
-Use it to share a unique, memorable message with your market and to announce the details of your grand reopening celebration.
+Remember that ad space is finite.
+You have a limited amount of time or space to share your message.
+Use it to share a unique, memorable message with your market and include the details of your grand reopening event.

 Strategy 11: Set the stage

-After making necessary updates to your location, you can set up some signs, balloons, and other elements that’ll make your place of business feel like a fun place to spend time.
-Some options you might consider include:
+After making updates to your location, you can set up some signs, balloons, and other decorations that’ll make your place of business feel like a fun place to spend time.
+Here are some options you might consider:

-- A large banner on the exterior of your storefront announcing your opening day
+- A large banner on your storefront announcing your opening day

 - A quippy message on a sidewalk sign or a sign near the road that will catch passersby’s attention